farhad-99/farhad-99.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Computer Vision"
+title: "Teaching experience 1"
-collection: Teaching Assitant
+collection: teaching
-type: "Graduate course"
+type: "Undergraduate course"
-venue: "Sharif University of Technology, Electrical Engineering"
+permalink: /teaching/2014-spring-teaching-1
+venue: "University 1, Department"
-date: 2022 Fall
+date: 2014-01-01
-Instructor: Prof. Mohammadzade
+location: "City, Country"
 ---

-Computer and theory assignment designer and grader

-Python OpenCV tutorial instructor
+This is a description of a teaching experience.
+You can use markdown like any other post.

 Heading 1
 ======